enasequence/read_docs/update/metadata/interactive.rst

 Experiment And Run Edits
 ========================

-Experiments and runs are both listed in the 'Runs' tab, where matched pairs of experiments and runs share a row in the table.
+In `WSP <https://www.ebi.ac.uk/ena/submit/webin/login>`_ experiments and runs are both listed in the 'Runs Report' page, where matched pairs of experiments and runs share a row in the table.
 Note that their are separate 'Edit' buttons for the two object types:

 .. image:: ../images/mod_05_p05.png

-Be sure to use the correct edit button for the object you wish to edit.
+Be sure to use the correct edit button for the object you wish to edit (see common examples of each below).
 When you click the edit button, you will be shown the relevant object in XML format.
 Locate the element you wish to change and make the required changes, then click 'Save'.
 You will not be able to save changes which invalidate the file.